Yunology/ts-multi-tenancy-doc/docs/designs/services/permission.md

 # Permission
 `ts-multi-tenancy` provides a way to describe the service permission & how methods been guards.
 `Permission` and its decorator can only use at child class of `Service`.
+The following code presenting a `AuthService` with permission control, at bottom will shows the whole code.

 ## registerPermissionValidateFunction
 Describe how you validate a method is pass permission or not.